Successful Ageing with Dr.G

 Testimonials for Dr G’s Book

 “At a spritely 80, Dr Gary Shiels AM distills for us the essence of a lifetime’s passionate devotion to maximizing healthful longevity both for himself and anyone else who cares to listen.
-Written by a vastly experienced life coach and significant contributor to his community, this book is not a recipe book - it is rather a well referenced kitchen table workbook requiring self-questioning at various stages along a process of preparing a gourmet meal by utilizing only the best ingredients.”
+Written by a vastly experienced life coach and significant contributor to his community, this book is not a recipe book - it is rather a well-referenced kitchen table workbook requiring self-questioning at various stages along a process of preparing a gourmet meal by utilisng only the best ingredients.”

 The Reality Check

 We can’t talk about successful ageing without being honest about where we’re starting.
-Right now, too many Australians are living with avoidable health risks, and it’s costing us years of quality life.
+Right now, too many Australians are living with avoidable health risks, and it’s costing us the best years of our life.

 The biggest culprits?